UK Airgun Law

 Of course, if you own several air rifles I would very much suggest a gun cabinet at best or a securely locked cupboard.

 I will also add that sensible precautions means that the rifle is NOT loaded with a pellet or cocked ready to be fired - in the case of a PCP rifle I would also suggest it has no charge in the air cylinder.

 You are simply taking all the precautions available to you to ensure it cannot be accidentally picked up and fired.

 As a final step, I would also keep the pellets and guns separate from each other - preferably in a different room.

-It is legal for any person over the age of 14 to shoot an airgun, unsupervised and on private land
+It is perfectly OK and legal for any person over the age of 14 to shoot an airgun, unsupervised and on private land

 Full permission to shoot has to be been given by the landowner.